 However, it’s interesting to note that this seal is only of people’s heads and not their hands.
-I see this as signifying that God asks us to believe and have faith in Him, and will not be coercing us into behaving a certain way just for the sake of it.
+This appears to identify that God asks us to believe and have faith in Him, and will not be coercing us into behaving a certain way just for the sake of it.

-The other point I’ve noticed here with reference to hands and heads in terms of belief and action, is that this is not involving feelings or spiritual experiences at all.
+The other point I’ve noticed here concerning hands and heads in terms of belief and action is that this does not involve feelings or spiritual experiences at all.

-Therefore, accepting say a miracle, no matter how amazing it is, is simply not enough in the sense that it can be ambiguous in discerning where this actually comes from, as it could be a counterfeit, just as much as the real thing.
+Therefore, accepting say a supernatural miracle, no matter how amazing it is, is not enough in the sense that it can be ambiguous to discern where this actually comes from, as it could be a counterfeit just as much as the real thing.

-In the crazy end-times, I think the distinction between the true work of God and the devil will need to be more grass-roots and simple – what you accept and belief in faith, or act upon in faith.
+In the crazy end-times, I think the distinction between the true work of God and the devil will need to be more grass-roots, simple, and clear-cut; what you accept and believe in faith, or act upon in faith.

-It may sound too simple and almost boring, but that’s the whole point – simple child-like faith in God.
+It may sound too simple and almost unimpressive, but that’s the whole point; simple, child-like faith in God.

 3. The Fourth Commandment is the Clincher

-The next point is therefore a good time to bring in reference to Sabbath-keeping by the Seventh Day Adventist church as the mark-of-the-beast issue.
+Therefore, the next point is a good time to bring about Sabbath-keeping by the Seventh-ay Adventist church as the mark-of-the-beast issue.

 This is actually the fourth of the Ten Commandments; to keep the Sabbath day holy, and the only commandment with a remember-this instruction in there as well.

-There is a whole debate here of course on whether the Saturday or Sunday is a the right ‘Sabbath’ or ‘Lord’s Day’, and then whether we need to even keep this now under New Covenant grace.
+There is a whole debate here of course on whether the Saturday or Sunday is a right ‘Sabbath’ or ‘Lord’s Day’, and then whether we need to even keep this now under New Covenant of Christ's atonement.

-It would just seem weird and go against my own conscience to say to people it’s okay to follow the nine other Ten Commandments but now ignore the fourth one.
+It would seem strange and go against my own conscience to say to people it’s okay to follow the nine other Ten Commandments but now ignore the fourth one.

 Turning now to how the Adventist interpret this as the mark, the Papacy system (the beast) has admittedly changed the day from a Saturday to a Sunday.

-Again, there is a whole debate here about whether early Christians accepted this or not and took Sunday as the Lord’s Day going forward, but I think we can accept for certain that the Papacy officially permitted Sunday rather than Saturday by law through Emperor Constantine in the early third century.
+Again, there is a whole debate here about whether early Christians accepted this or not and took Sunday as the Lord’s Day going forward.
+Still, I think we can accept for certain that the Papacy officially permitted Sunday rather than Saturday by law through Emperor Constantine in the early fourth century.

-Therefore, this Sabbath-keeping principle has, let’s say, the ability to turn into a mark and sign of authority of the beast’s system on a Sunday, as opposed to what God originally intended as still being a Saturday in scripture.
+Therefore, on this basis, this Sabbath-keeping principle has, let’s say, the ability to turn into a mark and sign of the authority of the beast’s system on a Sunday, as opposed to what God originally intended as still being a Saturday in scripture.

-Also, there is reference to God’s true believers and saints in the last days in Revelation keeping the commandments of God, although some may say that Jesus’ New-Covenant ones are different, whereas Seventh day Adventists believe that the Ten Commandments are still the core moral ones that will never change, as opposed to the temporal ceremonial ones under the Old Covenant that were removed at Calvary.
+However, Seventh-day Adventists believe that the Ten Commandments are still the core moral ones that will never change, instead of the temporal ceremonial ones under the Old Covenant that were removed at Calvary.

-This is going off into a whole different law-and-grace conversation, but for this purpose it’s worth noting that there is reference to believers needing to keep such ‘commandments’ in end times, not just a general faith without any Holy-Spirit powered works to substantiate this as outlined in the book of James.
+This is going off into a whole different law-and-grace conversation.
+Still, for this purpose, it’s worth noting that there is a reference to believers needing to keep such ‘commandments’ in end times, not just a general faith without any Holy-Spirit powered works to substantiate this as outlined in the book of James.